AlanLuu/lox-go/README.md

         - If the iterable argument is a dictionary, this function returns a new dictionary that is a shallow copy of the original dictionary
     - `eval(argument)`, which evaluates the string argument as Lox code and returns the result of the final expression in the evaluated code.
 If the argument is not a string, it is simply returned directly
         - **Warning**: `eval` is a dangerous function to use, as it can execute arbitrary Lox code and must be used with caution
+    - `float(arg)`, which attempts to convert the specified argument into a float and returns that float if successful, otherwise a runtime error is thrown
+        - Valid arguments to `float` are the following types: nil, bool, integer, float, bigint, bigfloat, string
     - `hex(num)`, which converts the specified integer `num` into its hexadecimal representation as a string prefixed with "0x"
     - `input([prompt])`, which writes the value of `prompt` to standard output if it is provided and reads a line from standard input as a string without a trailing newline and returns that string
         - Pressing Ctrl+C will throw a keyboard interrupt runtime error, and pressing Ctrl+D will cause this function to return `nil`
+    - `int(arg)`, which attempts to convert the specified argument into an integer and returns that integer if successful, otherwise a runtime error is thrown
+        - Valid arguments to `int` are the following types: nil, bool, integer, float, bigint, bigfloat, string
     - `isinstance(element, class)`, which returns `true` if the specified element is an instance of the specified class and `false` otherwise
     - `iterator(iterable)`, which returns an iterator object from the specified iterable type and throws a runtime error if the argument is not an iterable type
         - Iterator objects have the following methods associated with them: